mikeygray/noxie-clock/README.md

 A simple fitbit watch face, in honor of my cat Noxie. 😺

 It supports 12 hour and 24 hour digital displays, step counter, current heart rate and battery level (with charging icon).
-It also gathers weather data from [openweather](https://openweathermap.org) and updates the background accordingly, though this is a work in progress.
-All of these can be switched on and off with settings in the FitBit mobile app.
+It was planned to gather weather data from [openweather](https://openweathermap.org) and update the background accordingly, though this is probably never going to roll out due to API restrictions (see [this branch](https://github.com/mikeygray/noxie-clock/tree/feature/2-noxie-weather)).
+All features can be switched on and off with settings in the FitBit mobile app.

 Please feel free to fork, but credit is always nice.